-Req # Requirement Description Threshold / Objective Alternative WIDS-GR-11 The WIDS/WIPS components must disable non-secure communication paths used for management and event monitoring including Hypertext Transfer Protocol (HTTP), SNMPv1, File Transfer Protocol (FTP), and Telnet.
-T=O WIDS-GR-12 The WIDS/WIPS controller must use a management interface used to control, manage and access management resources.
-T=O WIDS-GR-13 If the WIDS/WIPS is deployed as an overlay WIDS, the management interface of the WIDS/WIPS controller must be connected to the management firewall or WIDS/WIPS firewall for the controller's connection to the management network.
-T=O WIDS-GR-14 The management firewall connected to the WIDS/WIPS must only allow necessary protocols to reach the WIDS controller.
+Req # Requirement Description Threshold / Objective Alternative WIDS-GR-12 The WIDS/WIPS controller must utilize a management T=O interface used to control, manage and access management resources.
+WIDS-GR-13 If the WIDS/WIPS is deployed as an overlay WIDS, the T=O management interface of the WIDS/WIPS controller must be connected to the management firewall or WIDS/WIPS firewall for the controller's connection to the management network.
+WIDS-GR-14 The management firewall connected to the WIDS/WIPS T=O must only allow necessary protocols to reach the WIDS controller.
 The necessary protocols may include, but not limited to; TLS (1.2 or 1.3), DTLS, SSHv2, IPsec, NTP, DNS, DHCP, and system log.
-T=O WIDS-GR-15 The WIDS/WIPS controller must be configured to block or deny all attempts to manage the WIDS controller from interfaces which are connected to the WIDS sensors.
-T=O WIDS-GR-16 The WIDS/WIPS controller must not allow routing through itself to allow for connections between the sensors and the management network.
-T=O WIDS-GR-17 The WIDS/WIPS components, excluding the sensors must be integrated into existing network authentication to allow for centralized management of roles and access of the WIDS/WIPS.
-T=O
+WIDS-GR-15 The WIDS/WIPS controller must be configured to block T=O or deny all attempts to manage the WIDS controller from interfaces which are connected to the WIDS sensors.
+WIDS-GR-16 The WIDS/WIPS controller must not allow routing T=O through itself to allow for connections between the sensors and the management network.
+WIDS-GR-17 The WIDS/WIPS components, excluding the sensors T=O must be integrated into existing network authentication to allow for centralized management of roles and access of the WIDS/WIPS.